Mark Little (footballer): Bristol Rovers

 On 4 June 2019, Little joined Bristol Rovers on a free transfer.
 He scored his first goal for Rovers when he scored in an EFL Trophy tie against Swindon Town on 13 November 2019.
 In February 2021, Little spoke out about racial abuse that he had received in response to a post he made on Instagram, joining a host of footballers to have received racial abuse on social media in early 2021 as there were calls for social media companies to tackle abuse with real-life consequences.
 It was announced at the end of the 2020–21 season that Little's contract would not be renewed and he would be leaving the club.

 Yeovil Town

 On 25 June 2021, Little agreed a deal to join National League side Yeovil Town.
 At the end of the 2021–22 season, Little was released by Yeovil following the expiry of his contract.

 Penybont

 On 3 June 2022, Little joined Cymru Premier club Penybont following his release from Yeovil.
+He departed the club at the end of the 2023–24 season.

+In January 2025, Little returned to Penybont.
+In February 2026, he departed the club to pursue a new career opportunity.